 She is an astute young Housekeeper, with a ten-year-old son, who is hired to care for him.

 And every morning, as the Professor and the Housekeeper are introduced to each other anew, a strange and beautiful relationship blossoms between them.
-Though he cannot hold memories for long (his brain is like a tape that begins to erase itself every eighty minutes), the Professor’s mind is still alive with elegant equations form the past.
+Though he cannot hold memories for long (his brain is like a tape that begins to erase itself every eighty minutes), the Professor’s mind is still alive with elegant equations from the past.
 And the numbers, in all their articulate order, reveal a sheltering and poetic world to both the Housekeeper and her young son.
 The Professor is capable of discovering connections between the simplest of quantities – like the Housekeeper’s shoe size – and the universe at large, drawing their lives ever closer and more profoundly together, even as his memory slips away.”

 Title: Beware of Pity